mward19/mward19.github.io/content/about.md

 I am especially interested in computer vision, optimization, and the mathematics behind data science and machine learning.

 When I'm not studying, I like to sing my wife songs at the piano.
-She and I play together in a non-music-major string orchestra at BYU.
+She and I play strings together in a non-music-major string orchestra at BYU.
 We love cooking and baking too.